Should your retirement portfolio contain 100% shares?

 An (even) more diversified approach

 Let's further diversify our portfolio and see if Bill is still correct.
-The portfolio contains 60% equities and 40% bonds but is now broken down as follows:
+The portfolio contains 60% equities and 40% bonds with the following holdings:

 36% developed market equity